-Do you celebrate Oktoberfest?
-There are several Oktoberfest events in Greenville and across the Upstate for you to enjoy, but do you know why people celebrate Oktoberfest or when the event started?
+Looking for Oktoberfest events?
+There are several places celebrating Oktoberfest in Greenville and across the Upstate for you to enjoy, but do you know why people celebrate Oktoberfest or when the event started?
 KAG has the in on what, where, and why of Oktoberfest, plus we’re sharing all the local Oktoberfest events so you can celebrate, too!

 The Origin of Oktoberfest in Germany

 First, let’s talk about how this party got started.
 Over 200 years ago, a Bavarian crown prince married a princess, which resulted in days of drinking, feasting, and horse races.

 I wanted to know why this marriage has been celebrated since October 12, 1810.

 It turns out that those horse races were so popular, they decided to do it annually, and that’s why the party continues today.
 Although, oddly enough, those horse races are no longer a part of the celebration.

 To get down to the truth, I consulted my cousin, Frau Roe.
 She’s a German teacher locally and my go-to for all things Bavarian-related.

 So Frau Roe, Why do we celebrate Oktoberfest?
 Is it because of racehorses, love, or something else?

 “Today, it’s more of a festival atmosphere, carnival rides, lots of food, lots of beer, still celebrated in the same spot under all those tents.
 Many Bavarians wear traditional clothing to celebrate history.
 (Lederhosen and Dirndl) So, while it has changed a lot over the years, the original reason is still in the hearts of the Bavarians.
 It’s definitely a celebration of heritage! ”